Molecular level investigations of (organo)clays

 ||10506 10404 10406|

-This medium allocation proposal aims to continue our on-going research efforts enabled by previous allocations SNIC 2018/3-454, SNIC 2017/1-369 and SNIC 2016/1-375, investigating the molecular organization and mobility of small inorganic solutes and organics in zeolites and sheet silicate interlayers (i.e. in lamellar pores between 1nm thick clay layers).
-Zeolite and smectite silicate clays have nanoporous structures and an extremely high surface area, enabling intercalation of large quantities of molecular substances leading to nanomaterials with novel and/or improved properties.
+This medium allocation proposal aims to continue my groups on-going computational research efforts enabled by previous allocations SNIC 2019/3-487, 2018/3-454, 2017/1-369, 2016/1-375, investigating the molecular organization and mobility of small inorganic solutes and organics in zeolites and sheet silicate interlayers (i.e. in lamellar pores between 1nm thick clay layers), using mainly MD simulations with Gromacs.
+Zeolite and smectite silicate clays have nanoporous structures and an extremely high surface area, enabling intercalation of large quantities of molecular substances leading to nanomaterials with novel and/or improved properties, that is hard to study experimentally (which we also do).

-Using primarily molecular dynamics simulations we will study adsorption and interaction behavior of these nanoporous minerals with a range of inorganic and organic molecules, using methods developed during our previous (and ongoing) work of similarly hydrated systems, such as calculation of theoretical XRD diffractograms, vibrational powerspectra as well as free energy perturbation and umbrella sampling methods, see:
+In a second project, using primarily molecular dynamics simulations with Gromacs, we will study adsorption and interaction behavior of these nanoporous minerals with a range of inorganic and organic molecules, using methods developed during our previous (and ongoing) work of similarly hydrated systems, such as calculation of theoretical XRD diffractograms, vibrational power spectra as well as free energy perturbation and umbrella sampling methods.

-In a new project, we are using MD to study interactions of different aminoacids with zeolites, in the context of organic-N-fertilizers, in a new collaboration with the SLU start-up Arevo (www.arevo.se) and Prof. Torgny Näsholm.
+In a third project, we will be using MD to study interactions of different aminoacids with zeolites, in the context of organic-N-fertilizers, in a new collaboration with the SLU start-up Arevo (www.arevo.se) and Prof. Torgny Näsholm.

-In yet another project, we also collaborate with US researchers on uranykcomplex diffusion through compacted Bentnite clay, as highlighted in the national press:
+In a fourth project, we also collaborate with US researchers on uranyl complex diffusion through compacted Bentonite clay, as highlighted in the national press: